ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Atlassian provide a [Confluence template](https://www.atlassian.com/software/confluence/templates/premortem) for quickly starting a pre-mortem session.
 This seems to suggest splitting participants into 2 groups who take on opposing roles of optimists and pessimists.

 Whilst this seems like a novel and interesting approach to pre-mortems, you might want to exercise some caution with formats like this.
 Encouraging imagination and the sharing of new and diverse ideas are key to a successful pre-mortem.
 There are some potential risks with this format of reinforcing existing biases, organisational power imbalances and emphasising competitive behaviours over collaboration.
-Imagine a session where the 2 opposing teams are split based on seniority or job title?
+Imagine a session where the 2 opposing teams are split based on seniority or job title.
 Would this be beneficial for the team and the project?
-Or would it lead to status quo bias and group think behaviours?
+Or would it lead to status quo bias and groupthink behaviours?

 ## Common Guidelines